YDIB11/Swissdata/index.markdown

 The company that triggered the public shockwave is not publicly traded, so the market expressed recognition through second-order exposures.

-That is why we track the AI footprint across an ecosystem of companies and measure both:
+That is why we track the AI footprint across a basket of 25 market-cap leaders and measure both:

 - the average return for the group
 - how many finish positive, the **Winner Ratio**